Shlomo Touboul: Career

 In 2014, Touboul became the CEO of Illusive Networks, a company founded by Ofer Israeli and Israeli incubator, Team8.
-Illusive Networks received $5 million in Series A funding from Team8 which had a capital investment of $18 million from investors like Google Chairman Eric Schmidt's Innovation Endeavor, Marker LLC, Cisco, Alcatel, Bessemer Venture Partners, and others.
-The company provides information security by deliberately deceiving hackers and tricking them into collecting and using information that is false.
+Illusive Networks received $5 million in Series A funding from Team8, which had a capital investment of $18 million from investors like Google Chairman Eric Schmidt's Innovation Endeavor, Marker LLC, Cisco, Alcatel, Bessemer Venture Partners, and others.
+Touboul secured additional $22M from NEA and other investors.
+The company provides information security by deliberately deceiving hackers and tricking them into collecting and using false information.
 The software provides early detection of attacks and advanced persistent threats.
-Touboul is the current CEO of the company.